-The goal is to ascertain the real activity of the customer.
+The goal is to ascertain the real activity of the customer and to assess the associated risk in line with Metalor standards.
 This clarification must be done before starting any business with the customer, and afterwards, each time an operation seems unusual, as there may be indications/hints that the money/metal may be the proceeds of a dubious activity, or may be subject to the power of disposal of a criminal organization or that these assets may serve the financing of terrorism.

-Duty to keep records of the Due Diligence file of the customer as well as transactions carried out and clarifications required.
+There is a duty to keep records of the Due Diligence file of the customer as well as transactions carried out, including any additional clarification that may be needed.

 We not only have to know our customer, its ultimate beneficial owner(s), ultimate controlling individual and legal representatives, but we also have the obligation to keep evidence that we have properly documented its due diligence process.

 The above mentioned obligations can be explained in other words as proceeding with: